 - A computer

-As people drive their Teslas around, these sensors work together to create a lifelike model of the surrounding environment.
-Those models are uploaded to Tesla, where they’re studied and compared with millions of hours of footage picked up from other Tesla vehicles.
+As car owners drive their Teslas around, these sensors work together to create a lifelike model of the surrounding environment.
+Those models are uploaded to Tesla, where they’re studied and compared with millions of hours of footage compiled from other Tesla vehicles.

 The resulting “Autopilot” technology has already been rolled out to Tesla vehicles, though a driver can’t fall asleep while their Tesla drives for them — yet.
 Musk anticipates that functionality will be ready around 2019.

 This self-driving functionality also includes the ability to control the car via smartphone, as in this example below.
-A user “summons” his Tesla to come pick him up under an overhang during a rainstorm in Miami — through his iPhone:
+A user has his car pick him up under an overhang during a rainstorm through his iPhone.

-Within 48 hours of being announced in March of 2016, the Model 3 — Tesla’s first true mass-market electric vehicle — had almost a quarter million pre-orders.
+Within 48 hours of announcing the Model 3 in March 2016, the car — Tesla’s first true mass market electric vehicle — had almost a 250K preorders.
 That amounted to over $10 billion in potential sales.
-But production problems would plague the rollout of the killer app.
+But production problems would plague the roll out.